thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 Ability to track a request
 Display Number of received request vs. reports published for total submitted to the city and by each department

+- Department SPOCs are educated and empowered to direct citizens to data portal to obtain requested information
+- Increased usage of open data portal

 Deliverables
 ----------------------------------------------